 Conspicuous by its absence in all of the above is a clear statement of why smokers smoke: legalised drug (nicotine) addiction.

-If we start from this position – which is, after all, no less than the truth – we might make better progress in dealing with the smoking problem.
+If we start from this position, which is after all no less than the truth, we might make better progress in dealing with the smoking problem.
 Nicotine addicts would have a more realistic view of why they continue to poison themselves every day for years on end.
-And there would be less emphasis on trying to quit and the use of logical arguments to urge nicotine addicts to desist.
+And because addictions are so little amenable to reason and common sense, a new approach is needed, namely, to ban the manufacture and sale of tobacco products.

 Text © Gabriel Symonds